Rhode Island Covid-19 Help

 • Soaring “Local” Inflation (High Cost Of Living) means families are losing thousands of dollars of purchasing power each year, as prices on many staples continue to rise.
 Groceries cost too much.
 Clothing costs too much.
 Housing costs too much.
 Electricity costs too much.

 • On top of the national inflation problem, Ocean State politicians have made local inflation even worse.
-RI politicians continually and mindlessly collected billions of of dollars in federal aid and hundreds of millions in wasteful spending bonds … most of which end up in the pockets of insider cronies and special interest groups.
+RI politicians have continually and mindlessly collected billions of of dollars in federal aid and hundreds of millions in wasteful spending bonds … most of which end up in the pockets of insider cronies and special interest groups.

 • For too many families, rises in family incomes are not keeping pace with rises in the local cost of living.
 “Shrinkflation”, where consumers get LESS product for the same spend, is also a direct cause of government over-spending.